 In addition to providing a foundation for the learning of additional languages and the potential for more opportunities to participate in an increasingly globalized economy, learning FSL helps Ontario students to understand Canada's history and to develop an appreciation of French culture.

 Since French is one of Canada's two official languages, students in Ontario's publicly funded English-language schools are required to:

 FSL programs are for all students in English-language boards, including students with special needs and English language learners.
 Directions for planning the delivery of curriculum to students with special education needs are included in all curriculum policy documents, including those for FSL.

-There are three FSL programs in Ontario:
+What are the FSL programs in Ontario?

 School boards have the option of offering Extended French and French Immersion programs based on local demands and resources.
 Decisions to establish these programs and their structure (e.g. point of entry), are made by the local school board.
 Students in these programs are not in the Core French program.